The Babcock Code of Conduct is a clear statement of Babcock’s commitment to doing business in the right and proper way.

 The cornerstone to Babcock’s ethical approach is its Code of Conduct.
 Babcock’s Chairman and Chief Executive issued this Code of Conduct to all employees and it continues to be on display at all Babcock facilities.
 The Code is also part of all new employees’ induction packs.
-Babcock’s Chief Executive has personally introduced the Code of Conduct to Babcock’s senior management across all the Babcock divisions and emphasises the importance that he attaches to the Code.
-Babcock’s Divisional Chief Executives in turn take the lead in supporting the Code to their respective Divisional teams and employees.
+Babcock’s Chief Executive has personally endorsed the Code of Conduct to Babcock’s senior management across the Group and emphasises the importance that he attaches to the Code.
+Babcock’s Sector Chief Executives in turn take the lead in supporting the Code to their respective Sector teams and employees.

 All Babcock employees wherever they work in the world are encouraged to see protecting Babcock’s integrity as their responsibility and have access to a reporting helpline so that they can raise any concerns they may have.
 All reports to the helpline are reported to an independent third party who then passes the report to a senior executive at Babcock head office for investigation.
 Callers may remain anonymous if they wish and no one is adversely treated for making a report.

 Babcock requires its Sectors to perform a continuous risk assessment of each of their businesses.
 Each Sector risk register includes those ethical compliance risks that the Sector may face as well as an assessment as to whether its procedures are adequate to deal with those risks.
 Twice yearly each Sector presents its risk register to Babcock head office for review.
 Any issues identified are then appropriately dealt with.